 1983 – 1997

-The word “logo” consists of a three-level inscription in uppercase.
+The word “logo” consists of a three-level uppercase inscription.
 The title is set in an original font and is aligned on both sides.
 The letters represent a harmonious combination of smooth curves and proportional angles.
 The separating comma at the top has a teardrop shape; “E” resembles a Ukrainian “Є”; and “W” overlaps the neighboring “O.” Milton Glaser created this emblem.

 1997 – 2000

 The media organization’s leadership decided to return to the children’s style, cheerful and relaxed.
 They chose a bright emblem with a semi-circle in a double frame for this.
 In the center of the yellow background is the abbreviation “CTW.”
 The red letters are outlined with black trim.
 They are semi-bold, uppercase, and sans-serif.
-Above the composition in a semi-circle is the full name of the TV channel, executed in thin glyphs.
+Above the composition, in a semi-circle, is the full name of the TV channel, rendered in thin glyphs.
 The authors of this idea are the agency Pittard Sullivan and the design studio Pentagram.

 1999